Skip to Content

 Ensuring Your Loved Ones Receive Proper Care

 Navigating guardianship law can be a challenging experience, especially if you're concerned about the well-being of a loved one who can no longer make decisions independently.
 At Owenby Law, P.A., we understand guardianship's complexities and are dedicated to providing compassionate, knowledgeable guidance for families throughout Jacksonville, FL.
-We aim to help you establish or manage guardianship arrangements confidently and carefully.
+With more than two decades of experience, we aim to help you establish or manage guardianship arrangements confidently and carefully.

 Is your loved one in need of legal guardianship to ensure their well-being?
 Speak with an experienced Jacksonville guardianship attorney at Owenby Law, P.A. today.
 Call (904) 770-3141 or contact us online to get started.